ozontech/file.d/plugin/README.md

 > It isn't a `file.d` issue.
 The data may have been written just before the file truncation.
 In this case, you may miss to read some events.
 > If you care about the delivery, you should also know that the `logrotate` manual clearly states that copy/truncate may cause data loss even on a rotating stage.
 > So use copy/truncate or similar actions only if your data isn't critical.
-> In order to reduce potential harm of truncation, you can turn on notifications of file modifications.
+> In order to reduce potential harm of truncation, you can turn on notifications of file changes.
 > By default the plugin is notified only on file creations.
-Note that following for modifications is more CPU intensive.
+Note that following for changes is more CPU intensive.

 **Reading docker container log files:**